 Depending on where or what country you live in the transport arrangements may differ slightly.
 If you are unsure of anything, double check with your rescuer.

-From a time frame point of view, for example, a dog being adopted to the UK might depart from Romania on a Tuesday, travel across Europe and arrive in the UK at a Trace Registered kennel on the Thursday.
+From a time frame point of view, for example, a dog being adopted to the UK might depart from Romania on a Tuesday, travel across Europe and arrive in the UK at a Trace Registered kennel or UK foster home on the Thursday.
 According to DEFRA Regulations, the dogs must then spend 2 nights at the Trace kennels in order for both them and their paperwork to be checked and approved.
-You are then able to collect your dog on the Saturday, or arrange for it to be transported to a location nearer to you for collection.

 COLLECTING YOUR NEW ROMANIAN RESCUE DOG

-Collection day of your Rommie Rescue has arrived!
-If you are close enough to the kennels, you can collect direct from there, but if not, for a small additional fee, your dog can be transported, again in the specially equipped vans, to a number of drop off points located around the UK and in Scotland.
+Collection day has arrived!
+If you are close enough to the kennels, you can collect direct from there, but if not, for a small additional fee, your dog can often be transported, again in the specially equipped vans.
 These arrangements are all made and paid for when you agree the transport date with your rescuer, before your dog leaves Romania.